OSHA 132-Hour OSH Professional

 • Conduct thorough investigations to determine root causes of workplace incidents.

-• Develop corrective and preventive actions to eliminate risks and prevent recurrence.
+• Develop corrective and preventive actions to eliminate risks.

 • Strengthen incident reporting systems to improve organizational learning.

-• Develop comprehensive emergency response plans for various workplace scenarios.
+• Develop emergency response plans for various workplace scenarios.

-• Train employees in evacuation, response procedures, and emergency roles.
+• Train employees in evacuation procedures and emergency roles.

 • Conduct drills to test preparedness and improve organizational resilience.